ZecurityLabs/Homeserver/Phase 3/Adguard/Adguard.md

 ```

 ### Explanation of the Deployment Configuration
 1. **Service Definition**: The `adguard` service is defined using the AdGuard Home image from Docker Hub.
-This container listens on multiple networks (`exampleproxybridge` and `examplemacvlan`) and is assigned a static IPv4 address within the specified network range.
 2. **Environment Variables**: Setting the timezone (`TZ`) can be customized based on your preference.
 Adjust this according to your local time zone.
 3. **Restart Policy**: The container will automatically restart unless it is manually stopped, ensuring minimal downtime.
-4. **Volume Mounts**: Data stored in `/opt/adguard` (work directory and configuration files) are persisted using Docker volumes (`adguard_work` and `adguard_conf`), which helps in data persistence across container restarts or updates.
+4. **Volume Mounts**: Data stored in `/opt/adguardhome/` (work directory and configuration files) are persisted using Docker volumes (`adguard_work` and `adguard_conf`), which helps in data persistence across container restarts or updates.
 5. **Networks Configuration**: The service connects to the `exampleproxybridge` network maps the ports 80 and 3000 to the host machine, allowing access to the AdGuard Home web interface and setup page.
+After we configure our DNS and reverse proxy we can remove those ports so Adguard Home is only accessible through an encrypted URL.

 ## Accessing AdGuard for the First Time
 Upon initial deployment, you can access AdGuard Home via a web browser at: